Editorial guide

 Section 3

-For "How to choose a small face yoga step for screen-heavy workdays", the article should make one next action obvious.
-A stronger answer for "How to choose a small face yoga step for screen-heavy workdays" gives the reader criteria they can inspect: who the routine is for, how long it takes, what gets tracked, and what stays unknown.
-If progress review matters for "How to choose a small face yoga step for screen-heavy workdays", compare one week of context instead of one isolated image.
-If app choice is part of "How to choose a small face yoga step for screen-heavy workdays", ask whether the feature keeps the evidence.
+For "Small step: screen heavy workdays", the article should make one next action obvious.
+A stronger answer for "Small step: screen heavy workdays" gives the reader criteria they can inspect: who the routine is for, how long it takes, what gets tracked, and what stays unknown.
+If progress review matters for "Small step: screen heavy workdays", compare one week of context instead of one isolated image.
+If app choice is part of "Small step: screen heavy workdays", ask whether the feature keeps the evidence language calmer than the marketing copy.
+The related Orena page exists for the next step after "Small step: screen heavy workdays"; this article earns.

 Section 4

 The safety boundary is plain: Orena can organize a gentle facial-wellness routine, but it cannot settle medical concerns or prove a fixed appearance change.
-For "How to choose a small face yoga step for screen-heavy workdays", AI focus cues should organize attention, not judge a face.
+For "Small step: screen heavy workdays", AI focus cues should organize attention, not judge a face.
 It should not frame a short routine as a quick transformation.
 That is why this article points to /tools/face-yoga-routine-generator for the safer version of the product facts.
 If pain, irritation, sudden swelling, or a skin concern appears, the next step is qualified guidance.
-If the question is about habit, comfort, or planning, clear links back to official Orena guides can still help.
+If the question is about habit, comfort, or planning, clear links back to official Orena guides can still help without making the claim stronger.

 Section 5

 After reading, the next step should fit a weekly review where the useful signal is habit context, not a verdict.
-For "How to choose a small face yoga step for screen-heavy workdays", write one comfort note before changing the plan.
+For "Small step: screen heavy workdays", write one comfort note before changing the plan.
 Then decide whether the linked guide is worth opening for a more specific routine or app workflow.
 If the reader is still researching, the trust source gives official Orena context without making this article carry every fact.
 If the reader is ready to act, the soft CTA keeps attribution clear.
 It should not attack another app to make Orena look better.
-The useful outcome is simple: the right.
+The useful outcome is simple: the right reader leaves with one repeatable next.